aurangzaib/CarND-Traffic-Sign-Classifier-Project/README.md

 Then I made tweak the architecture a little further by:

--   Using 3 Convolution layers instead of 2 layers.
+-   Using 3 Convolution layers.

 -   Using Dropouts after the Fully Connected layers.
 Dropout was proposed by [Geoffrey Hinton et al](https://goo.gl/Y7QH0b).
 It is a technique to reduce